ornellion/100DaysOfCode/round2-log.md

 I'm much more confident using Flexbox now and can't wait to get stuck into learning about CSS Grid!

 **Link to work:** [Off-Platform Project: Tea Cozy](https://github.com/ornellion/codecademy-tea-cozy)

+---

+### Day 6: March 10, 2024

+**Today's Progress**:
+- Codecademy: Started Learn CSS: Grid Unit.
+Learning the basics of Grid
+- freeCodeCamp: Continue Learn More about CSS Pseudo Selectors by Building a Balance Sheet

+**Thoughts**:

+Writing the HTML for the freeCodeCamp Balance Sheet has been thoroughly...unexciting.
+What's kept me going has been looking forward to what I'll learn about CSS.
+Combined with what I'm learning about CSS, I'm excited to making my projects even more responsive.
+And this is all without JavaScript!

+I think taking yesterday to just focus on a project helped to remind me that this goes beyond a career switch.
+I enjoy learning and seeing my progressive progess ✨